bschiehl/uiats/README.md

+# About
+The [unruptured intracranial aneurysm treatment score (UIATS)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4560059/) is a model that attempts to quantify, classify and assign scores to key factors that influence the treatment of patients with an unruptured intracranial aneurysm.
+This project attempts to extend the UIATS by using fuzzy set membership functions to smoothe out the scoring.

 # Running the server and using the frontend
 1. Download/clone this repository
 2. Optionally create a virtual environment for installing the requirements